 Finding himself hemmed in by the crowd at Kosambi, the Buddha leaves for the forest alone.
 There he meets a bull elephant who has also abandoned his herd to find peace.
 The Buddha reflects on their shared joy in seclusion, declaring that the minds of the two Nāgas are in perfect accord.

-Seeing Venerable Sāriputta sitting in a meditation posture, content, secluded, disentangled and with energy aroused for cultivation of the mind, the Buddha expresses an inspired utterance.
+Seeing venerable Sāriputta sitting in a meditation posture, content, secluded, disentangled and with energy aroused for cultivation of the mind, the Buddha expresses an inspired utterance.

 The venerable Upasena reflects on his fortunate spiritual life and his teacher, the Buddha.
 The Buddha, perceiving Upasena's thoughts, expresses an inspired utterance.